hasura/graphql-engine/README.md

 GraphQL Engine is available under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.en.html) (AGPL-3.0).
 [Why AGPL?](https://gist.github.com/hasura-bot/9c36a0201a7563f7762b265a12b044d5).

-:information_source: Commercial licenses are available on request.
-Please feel free to contact us at build@hasura.io or using [Intercom chat](https://hasura.io).
+Commercial licenses are available on request.
+Please feel free to contact us at build@hasura.io or on our [website chat](https://hasura.io).